ray-project/ray/doc/source/data/batch_inference.rst

 .. dropdown:: Distributed Data Processing Frameworks: Apache Spark

-    Ray Data handles many of the same batch processing workloads as `Apache Spark <https://spark.apache.org/>`_, but with its streaming paradigm, it is better suited for GPU workloads that arise in deep learning inference.
+    Ray Data handles many of the same batch processing workloads as `Apache Spark <https://spark.apache.org/>`_, but with a streaming paradigm that is better suited for GPU workloads for deep learning inference.

     See `our blog <https://www.anyscale.com/blog/offline-batch-inference-comparing-ray-apache-spark-and-sagemaker>`_ for a more detailed performance comparison between Ray Data and Apache Spark.